hugofloresar/Retrospective_covid_Mexico/README.md

 In this work, we address the problem of determine the effectiveness of NPI's in Mexico.
 Our modeling is based on a Kermack-McKendrick-type model.
 We perform a Bayesian inference by periods to assess different quantities of interest along the implementation and relaxation of measures.

+The notebook Inference_march_april.ipynb describe the implementation of the Bayesian inference.
+The notebook Results_march_april.ipynb describe the implementation to generate the figures.

 To run the Monte Carlo, you need to download the t-walk from:
 <https://www.cimat.mx/~jac/twalk/>